vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

     typeof [10, 20, 30, 40]             // Returns object

 ## What Is a Public, Private and Static Variable in JavaScript?
-I am going to explain like strongly type object oriented language (OOPs) like(C#, C++ and java etc.).

-Fist I am creating a conductor class and trying to achieve to declare the public, private and static variables and detail as given below –

     function myEmpConsepts() { // This myEmpConsepts is a constructor  function. var empId = "00201"; //This is a private variable.